joseph475/quotation-app-fe/README.md

 ## Deployment

-This application is ready for deployment on Vercel.
-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.
+This application is ready for deployment on Render.
+See [RENDER_DEPLOYMENT_GUIDE.md](RENDER_DEPLOYMENT_GUIDE.md) for detailed deployment instructions.

 ### Quick Deployment Steps